pairinteraction/pairinteraction/docs/installation/advanced/setup/python.rst

 .. code-block:: bash

-    # For Linux and MacOS users
+    # For Linux and macOS users
     source .venv/bin/activate

     # For Windows users